 I like how she sets up her monthly log using horizontal boxes but offsetting the calendar date box each time.

 Check out this video if (like me) you’re a little intimidated by all the creativeness you seen Instagram.
-This is a minimalistic set up.
+This is a minimalist bullet journal set up.

 - What is a Bullet Journal anyway?